naman2304/notes/ddia.md

 * We construct a _global index_ that covers data in all partitions.
 The global index must also be partitioned so it doesn't become the bottleneck.
 * It is called the _term-partitioned_ because the term we're looking for determines the partition of the index.
+* It is a kind of re-partitioning of data on a different partition key.
 * Partitioning by term can be useful for range scans, whereas partitioning on a hash of the term gives a more even distribution load.
 * Advantage: Reads more efficient; rather than doing scatter/gather over all partitions, a client only needs to make a request to the partition containing the term that it wants.
 * Disadvantage: writes are slower and complicated.